dhananjayghei/io_estimation/README.md

 The code for the exercises are written in R. You will require the following packages to run the code and generate the results.
-- dplyr, BLPestimatoR, AER, xtable
+- dplyr, BLPestimatoR, AER, xtable, stargazer, lmtest